 Centipedegrass has a shallow root system, while Bermudagrass has a deep root system.
 The roots of centipede grass are shallow, making it difficult for the plant to survive arid conditions with a limited water supply and low water tables.

 On the other hand, Bermudagrass has deep fibrous roots that extend deeply into the soil to draw water from the water table when dry summers come.
 This makes the grass the most drought-tolerant warm-season grass.

 Centipedegrass spreads by stolons, while bermudagrass spreads by rhizomes, stolons, and seeds.
 Centipede has a creeping stolon from which new roots and shoots develop, thus spreading.

 Meanwhile, Bermuda has rhizomes that extend deep into the soil to spread it.
 The runners or stolons lie laterally close to the earth from the parent plant.
-New shoots and roots develop at their nodes to form daughter plants as the cycle continues.
+As the cycle continues, new shoots and roots develop at their nodes to form daughter plants.
 Also, common bermudagrass seedheads spread and germinate in favorable conditions.

 The maintenance requirements

 Centipede grass is a low-maintenance grass, while Bermuda needs minimal oversight.
 Centipedegrass grows slowly, therefore, doesn’t need frequent mowing.
 It can survive with little or no fertilizer application, reducing costs, time, and effort.
 It also doesn’t require daily watering.

 Meanwhile, bermudagrass requires high maintenance.
 The turf grows and spreads fast, needing mowing after 5-7 days.
 It also needs high fertilizer application when it is actively growing.
 It needs daily watering to thrive.